hishammadcor/Latex_project/WorkDocumentation.md

 - UI tested and everything works perfectly
 - Working on collecting all the generated tex files from the converter to a main file to show the files before compiling the whole project.
 - till next time

+# 15.11.2024
+- Finished the main.tex file compilation
+- Compiled the project.